ihatesudo/abn-asic-data/README.md

 ## Visual

+* Which type of business (infer from their name if u don't have asic paid data) is mostly wanted by (foreign) investor ?

 <img width="1884" height="800" alt="image" src="https://github.com/user-attachments/assets/50c1988d-2cdc-48f5-be46-030ef38b7ad8" />

+* How many sole trader in each state, are they skewed ?

 <img width="3040" height="1666" alt="image" src="https://github.com/user-attachments/assets/903d22a0-f26f-466e-be61-ea366673bdc1" />

 Two authoritative Australian business datasets, joined on ACN: